liferay/liferay-docs/develop/tutorials/articles/mobile-sdk/06-invoking-liferay-services-in-your-android-app.markdown

 $$$

-The second parameter creates a new `BasicAuthentication` object with the user's credentials to authenticate.
-You need to provide the user's email address, screen name, or user ID (depending on the authentication method used by your Liferay instance).
+The second parameter creates a new `BasicAuthentication` object containing the user's credentials.
+Depending on the authentication method used by your Liferay instance, you need to provide the user's email address, screen name, or user ID.
 You also need to provide the user's password.
-The `BasicAuthentication` object tells the session to authenticate each service call with Basic Authentication.
+The `BasicAuthentication` object tells the session to use Basic Authentication to authenticate each service call.
 The Mobile SDK also supports OAuth authentication, as long as the OAuth Provider portlet is deployed to your Liferay instance.
-To learn how to do OAuth authentication with the Mobile SDK, see the [OAuth sample app](https://github.com/brunofarache/liferay-android-sdk-oauth).
+To learn how to use OAuth authentication with the Mobile SDK, see the
+[OAuth sample app](https://github.com/brunofarache/liferay-android-sdk-oauth).

-If you're building a login view for your app, you can use the `SignIn` utility class to check if the credentials given by the user are valid.
+If you're building a sign in view for your app, you can use the `SignIn` utility class to check if the credentials given by the user are valid.

     import com.liferay.mobile.android.auth.SignIn;